romaninsh/dorm/README.md

 - 🥰 **Complexity Abstraction** - Hide complexity away from your business logic
 - 🚀 **High Performance** - Generates optimal SQL queries
 - 🔧 **Zero Boilerplate** - No code generation or macro magic required
-- 🧪 **Testing Ready** - First-class support for mocking and testing
+- 🧪 **Testing Ready** - First-class support for mocking and unit-testing
 - 🔄 **Relationship Handling** - Elegant handling of table relationships and joins
 - 📦 **Extensible** - Easy to add custom functionality and non-SQL support